Azure/azure-powershell/src/AppConfiguration/examples/New-AzAppConfigurationStore.md

 eastus   appconfig-test11 Microsoft.AppConfiguration/configurationStores
 ```

-This command creates an app configuration with the IdentityType set to "SystemAssigned".
+This command creates an app configuration and enables the system-assigned managed identity associated with the resource.
+See the example of `Update-AzAppConfigurationStore` for the following steps to enable CMK (cusomer managed key).

 ### Example 4: Create an app configuration with the IdentityType set to "SystemAssigned, UserAssigned"
 ```powershell